griffithlab/rnabio.org/_posts/0008-08-01-TCR_BCR_analysis.md

             chain = "both",
             scale = TRUE)

-# OR export the counts as a tbale to view the absolute amount
+# OR export the counts as a table to view the absolute amount
 clonalQuant(combined.TCR_filter,
             cloneCall="aa",
             chain = "both",